 Ghosts and paranormal stories in Missouri are legendary.
 They come from the many historic places, civil war battlegrounds, haunted hotels, and many of the caves in the Show-Me state.
 Ready to explore Ghosts Missouri style and learn about the paranormal places and tours?

 Ready to find some of Missouri’s most unusual residents?
 Ready to explore the otherworldly side of Missouri?

 The state of Missouri is known to have an enormous amount of paranormal activity and ghostly sightings.
 Missouri is filled with historic places, haunted hotels, the oldest prison west of the Mississippi River.

 The history of hauntings in Missouri include the St. Louis home that the book and movie The Exorcist was based on and is the Lemp Mansion, which is considered one of the ten most haunted locations in America.

-You can simply type into Google, “haunted houses open near me” or even better, scroll through our list of Missouri’s most haunted places.
+You can simply type into Google, “haunted houses open near me” or “haunted locations in Missouri” or even better, scroll through our list of Missouri’s most haunted places.